Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Employee Benefits and Welfare Program for Diverse Lifestyles

-In addition to the employee benefits and welfare program provided by the fraternal association, Daicel has adopted a benefits and welfare program that can be used by employees according to their lifestyles as part of its efforts to improve the work-life balance.
+In addition to the employee benefits and welfare program provided by the Yu AI Kai Mutual Aid Association, Daicel has adopted a benefits and welfare program that can be used by employees according to their lifestyles as part of its efforts to improve work-life balance.

 Cafeteria Plan